COSC3020/tail-recursion-IshitaPatel18/README.md

 recursive call, n is decremented.
 The if checks and variable initializations are all constant time, so they are dropped to get the worst case complexity of
 $\Theta(n)$.
-The non recursive runtime is $\Theta(2^n)$ (from the Introduction to Algorithms textbook on page 751, using the golden ratio for approximation) which is way worse than $\Theta(n)$.
+The non recursive runtime is $\Theta(2^n)$ (from the Introduction to Algorithms textbook on page 751, solved using the golden ratio) which is way worse than $\Theta(n)$.
 Therefore, the runtime complexity of tail-recursive and non-tail-recursive Fibonacci is very different and the tail-recursive implementation is more efficient with it's linear runtime.

+Sources: The Introduction to Algorithms textbook, page 751